 What are FODMAPs?
-The non-techy guide for regular chicks
+The Complete Non-Techy Guide to Eating for IBS

 Finally, research had figured out what components in foods trigger IBS symptoms.
 The thought of having control over how I felt instead of the seemingly random bloating, gas and constipation I'd suffered through made me excited to say the least.